kmadsdev/kmadsdev/README.md

 - 🗣️ I also speak English, so you can contact me in English or Portuguese.
 - 👤 Curiosiade: O nome KMADS vem da abreviação do meu nome.

-🧑‍💻 Linguagens: Python, Java, JavaScript (Principalmente com HTML e CSS) e SQL.
+🧑‍💻 Linguagens: Python, Java, JavaScript e SQL.